CodeStory/codestoryway-devoxx14be/README.md

 }
 ```

-Display the loop content like this:
+Display the content like this:

 ```html
 [[#each developers]]